Top 5 Prepaid Debit Cards in 2023

 Find out more about the Netspend card.

-Revolut - best exchange rate
+Revolut - great exchange rate

 • Hold 25+ currencies, and exchange with the mid-market rate up to your plan limits